-It’s not just Local IQ and Chowhound readers who esteem the Frontier’s breakfast burrito so highly.
+It’s not just Local IQ and Chowhound (both now defunct) readers who esteem the Frontier’s breakfast burrito so highly.
 In its September, 2011 issue the Albuquerque The Magazine staff undertook the ambitious challenge of finding the very best breakfast burrito in the Duke City.
 The winner of the “Breakfast Burrito Brawl” turned out to be the Frontier Restaurant which on a typical Saturday or Sunday can serve as many as 800 of these tortilla-encased treasures.

 It’s no mystery that another “local” held the Frontier in very high regard.
 In fact, legendary award-winning mystery author Tony Hillerman more than once made the restaurant a setting in his Joe Leaphorn and Jim Chee mystery novels.
 Hillerman also wrote unabashedly about his love for the Frontier in the November, 2005 edition of New Mexico Magazine.”